jvosantos/statsdexporter/README.md

 - Custom filters on received metrics to allow further customization of actions and tag associations
 - Tests
 - Add Guice
-- Add http request for configuration
+- Add http request for remote configuration

 Maintainer
 ==========